twidxuga/instant-markdown-d/README.md

   * Rendering latex markdown mathematical formulas via Katex.
   * Serving files (not just images) under the folder within which the markdown document resides, or any of its sub-folders.
   * Generating table of contents from the first 3 levels of header tags and insert it in the document with `[[TOC]]` .
+  * Automatically scrolling to the current editing position.

 Installation
 ------------